 The kind of cartridge you’ll get is specific to the model of the printer you have, as there’s no such thing as an all-purpose cartridge.
 Regardless of what you own, there are some good non-genuine ink cartridges to look at.

 In general, the top brands to consider are E-Z Ink, Valuetoner and Uniwork, although it’s not a necessity to get one of the top three.
-We’ve mentioned the price difference, and it really shows: for example, the official Epson T069120-BCS DURABrite Ultra Black & Color Combo Standard Capacity Cartridge Ink costs $52 for an amount of printer the company labels as occasional.
+We’ve mentioned the price difference, and it really shows: for example, the official Epson T069120-BCS DURABrite Ultra Black & Color Combo Standard Capacity Cartridge Ink costs around $50 (you can check the current price on Amazon here) for an amount of printing the company labels as “occasional”.

 By now you’re probably well-aware that undetected non-genuine cartridges are among the most widespread problems.
 Epson doesn’t want you using their competitors’ stuff, so is there something you can do to force the printer to play along?